OrbisWeb3/orbisdb/README.md

 Driven by developer feedback and a new role as core developers in the Ceramic ecosystem, [Orbis](https://useorbis.com) is expanding its focus beyond social to offer a simple and efficient gateway for storing and managing open data on Ceramic.

+OrbisDB provides a developer-friendly interface to explore data with the ease of SQL and a plugin store to save development time on crypto-specific features; from data migration and gating mechanisms to automated blockchain interactions.

+OrbisDB is based on the upcoming Firehose API developed by Ceramic which means that **your Ceramic node must be running at least** on `v5.3.0`.

+    npm i -g @ceramicnetwork/cli@^5.3.0

 > [!WARNING]
-> OrbisDB is a work-in-progress and is being developed in parallel with the OrbisDB SDK.
-It should be used only for test purposes for now.

-OrbisDB is providing a developer-friendly interface to explore data with the ease of SQL and a plugin store to save development time on crypto-specific features; from data migration and gating mechanisms to automated blockchain interactions.

-OrbisDB is based on the upcoming Firehose API developed by Ceramic which means that **your Ceramic node must be running at least** on `v5.0.1`.

-    npm i -g @ceramicnetwork/cli@^5.0.1

-> [!WARNING]
 > The Ceramic Firehose API is still in beta so we recommend using it only on testing nodes for now.

 ## Component Overview

-OrbisDB is divided in two main components - **core** and **plugins**.
+OrbisDB is divided into two main components - **core** and **plugins**.

 This allows us to focus on stability and performance of core functions, while expanding functionality via the plugin system.